christine-seibert/christine-for-nh/docs/endorsements.md

 # :material-file-sign: Endorsements & Candidate Distinctions

-When fighting for the top issues in Concord, we often rely on help from like minded organizations offer Endorsements while others use Candidate Distinctions.
+When fighting for the top issues in Concord, we often rely on help from like-minded organizations that offer Endorsements while others use Candidate Distinctions.

 I am proud to have worked with and gained the following Endorsements and Candidate Distinctions, with more to come soon.

 ## :fontawesome-solid-check-to-slot: Endorsements